-The Graduate Recruitment Team have however taken steps to ensure that the experience is as similar to an in-person Assessment Centre as possible, all while completing the Assessment Centre in the comfort of your own home.
+The Graduate Recruitment & Development team have however taken steps to ensure that the experience is as similar to an in-person Assessment Centre as possible, all while completing the Assessment Centre in the comfort of your own home.
 Breaks are also integrated into the timetable, ensuring that you are able to get some time away from your screen between exercises.

 A typical timetable for our Virtual Assessment centres is below:

 - 09:00 – 9:30 – Welcome by the Graduate Recruitment & Development team

 - 09:30 – 10:00 – Document review exercise

 - 10:00 – 10:45 – Associate interview

 - 12:30 – 13:00 – Case study preparation